yan42685/obsidian-clever-search/README.md

 - [x] Semantic search in the vault
 - [x] Fuzzy search in the vault
 - [x] Fuzzy search inside current note
-- [x] Realtime highlighting and Precise jump to the target location
+- [x] Realtime highlighting and precise jump to the target location
 - [x] Toggle privacy mode (Edit mode only)
 - [ ] AutoCompletion
 - [ ] Persistent search history